-A groundbreaking global movement to deliver life-changing new treatments in years not decades.
-We believe new and better treatments for Parkinson's are possible, but there is simply not enough focus or investment in turning exciting discoveries into new therapies.
+Active Projects May 2025 A groundbreaking global movement to go alongside our grants programme, both aiming to deliver life-changing new treatments in years not decades.
+We believe new and better treatments for Parkinson's are possible.
+But there is simply not enough focus or investment in turning exciting discoveries into new therapies.
 That's where the Parkinson's Virtual Biotech comes in.
-We designed the programme to bridge this gap and help take promising ideas for new therapies forward.
+We designed the programme to bridge this gap and help take forward promising ideas for new therapies.
 The Parkinson's Virtual Biotech uses the methods of the biotech world and venture funding to invest in drug development, but with the Parkinson's community at the heart of the decisions.
 Founded by Parkinson's UK in 2017, the Parkinson's Virtual Biotech is now an international programme in partnership with the Parkinson's Foundation.
 We believe we'll get to a cure faster by collaborating, not competing.
 We identify projects with the greatest potential to transform life for people with Parkinson's.
 We then work with partners to rapidly develop and test them.
 We have committed over £30 million towards our Virtual Biotech programme.
 Types of research project